costinm/initos/docs/build.md

 # Container-based

-Alternatively, step-by-step build by running the same scripts in a container/pod/VM/host:
+Alternatively, step-by-step build by running the same scripts in a container/pod/VM/host.

+I realized that I 'reinvented' buildah, but using docker for execution.
+I think this would also work with kubectl/Pods - and planning to move to using actual buildah (but keep the wrappers and allow docker/k8s execution).

 ```shell